-- Co-evolved with local wildlife for thousands of years.
-They are wildlife’s basic life support system, providing food, clean water, nesting areas, shelter and more.
+- They are wildlife’s basic life support system, providing food, clean water, nesting areas, shelter and more.

-- Convert the sun’s energy into energy for local herbivores who eat only native plants (ie. Monarchs).
-This energy sustains other wildlife in the food web, which in turn sustains humans and local ecosystems.
+- Convert the sun’s energy into energy for local wildlife who eat only native plants (ie. Monarchs).
+This energy sustains other wildlife in the food web, which in turn sustains humans and entire ecosystems.

 - Add organic matter deep down into our soil, as old roots continuously die and new roots grow.
-This converts to nutrients.
-It improves clay soils.
+This converts to nutrients and improves clay soils.
 It also increases carbon sequestration and sustains soil communities (ants, fungi, microorganisms, …).

 - Benefit food gardens and farms by attracting pollinators and beneficial wildlife, decreasing pests, and absorbing irrigation and fertilizer runoff.

 Are becoming endangered or threatened, impacting the wildlife they sustain.
-Monarchs and the Rusty Patched bumble bee were once common, but are now in steep decline.
+Monarchs, Rusty Patched bumble bees and many other wildlife were once common, but are now in risk of extinction.

 Ready to add native plants to your landscape?